 Karin Johnston

-Dr. Karin L. Johnston is the Research Director at Women In International Security (WIIS) and adjunct professor at the School of Public Policy, University of Maryland-College Park, and American University.
+Dr. Karin L. Johnston is the Director of Development at Women In International Security (WIIS) and adjunct professor at the School of Public Policy, University of Maryland-College Park, and American University.
 She is an experienced policy analyst and project manager with government, non-profit, and academic experience in international security, foreign and security policy analysis, U.S.-European relations, and gender, peace and conflict analysis.

 Dr. Johnston has served as a WPS trainer at the Naval Postgraduate School’s Institute for Security Governance in Monterey, California and Bogota, Colombia, and as a speaker on gender and WPS for the Inter-American Defense College and the William J. Perry Center for Hemispheric Defense Studies in Washington, D.C.